Game Studio

 Proprietary engine and server, built from scratch.
 No Unity, no Unreal, no middleware.
 The whole thing is custom.

-One developer means no filter between what players say and what gets built.
+Small team means no filter between what players say and what gets built.
 Bug reports and feedback go straight into the next update.